 The Charlevoix Golf Club was built in 1886 and designed by Willie Watson of Scotland.
 The course was originally a part of the Chicago Club, an exclusive summer retreat for the members who primarily lived in the Chicago area.
-In 1937 the course was deeded over to the City of Charlevoix.
-After the ownership change, the course became a 9-hole municipal course.
+In 1937 the course was deeded over to the City of Charlevoix and became a 9-hole municipal course.

 No golf course reviews have been submitted on this course.